 Victor Beaudry was the entrepreneur who originally secured the water rights here, and laid pipes conveying water into town in 1875.
 Beaudry had previously set up the for-profit water distribution system at a nearby silver mine at Cerro Gordo.
 It is rather interesting to note that it was Victor along with his brother Prudent who acquired rights to the City of Los Angeles water system around the time that Prudent was mayor from 1874-76.
 By the late 1880s, the water conveyance system was in the hands of “water mogul” Frank Carthery, who provided kept water barrels filled for $3 a month.

 In 1962, a localized “water war” broke out when a group of Darwinites attempted to build a dam to provide water for a proposed swimming pool near the old Anaconda Mine.
-The contested move created opposing alliances that were finally settled after gunshots had been fired, ensuring that no pool was to be constructed in Darwin.
+The contested move created opposing alliances that were finally settled after gunshots had been fired, ensuring that no recreational pool was to be constructed.

 Another contentious water disagreement occurred during the late 1970s when lines were drawn again for or against a proposed community effort to modernize and sanitize the water delivery system.
 One group believed doing water flows would improve chances for the development of some untouched privately owned parcels.
 The other group opposed the idea due in part to the cost, but mostly because they were outwardly anti-growth.
 The first group eventually won the new infrastructure but with a hefty price tag and no additional water for further development.